London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Guessing The Rules (The Catastrophe)

-- ❌ Immediate LTB Dismissal: Issuing an N13 without knowing the 2025 permit rules means restarting the eviction from scratch.
+- ❌ High Risk of LTB Dismissal: Issuing an N13 without knowing the 2025 permit rules risks restarting the eviction from scratch.

-- ❌ Municipal Tear-Outs: The City can order the complete removal of unpermitted suites, destroying a $60k-$120k investment.
+- ❌ Municipal Tear-Outs: The City can order the removal of unpermitted suites, threatening a $60k-$120k investment.

-- ❌ Escalating Fines: Ignoring an "Order to Comply" triggers massive daily fines via the Service London portal.
+- ❌ Escalating Fines: Ignoring an "Order to Comply" triggers escalating daily fines via the Service London portal.

 The Basement Legalization Roadmap

-Visualizing the 2026 steps from non-compliant suite to a fully legal, cash-flowing asset.
+Visualizing the 2026 steps from a non-compliant suite to a fully legal, cash-flowing asset.

 Get Your Custom Regulatory Action Plan

 Answer 2 quick questions to run our diagnostic algorithm.
-We'll tell you your exact regulatory blind spots and unlock the complete 2026 Master Legalization Handbook.
+We'll outline your regulatory blind spots and unlock the complete 2026 Master Legalization Handbook.

 1. What is your primary roadblock right now?